theobald-software/kb.theobald-software.github.io/content/_xtract-universal/change-data-capture-with-cdhdr.md

 progressstate: 5
 ---

-This article shows how to load data incrementally from an SAP Table with no delta pointers / date fields.
+The following article shows how to load data incrementally from an SAP Table with no delta pointers / date fields.
-The following example scenario uses two tables:
+The depicted example scenario uses two tables:
 - MAKT (Material Descriptions), which has no date fields.
 - CDHDR (Change Documents Header), which holds the header information of the changed records.
 CDHDR is used to determine the delta information of MAKT and other tables.